Natasha Scharf

 Natasha Scharf is an author, disc jockey, presenter and journalist best known for her work publicising gothic, rock, metal and progressive metal music and subcultures.
-Since 2019, she has been the Deputy Editor of Prog (magazine).
+Since 2019, she has been the Deputy Editor of Prog.

 Her first book, Worldwide Gothic, an exploration of the development of the worldwide goth scene, was published on 23 June 2011 by Independent Music Press.
 A Czech language edition of the book called Gotický Svět was published by Volvox Globator in Autumn 2012.